eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 }
 ```

-We can then update the `serverless.yml` configuration, amending the default stage (if one is not provided within command-line invocation) to be `offline`.
+We can then update the `serverless.yml` configuration, amending the default stage (if one is not provided via command-line invocation) to be `offline`.
-For the sake of clarity we will also specify the default `host` and `port` the Serverless Offline HTTP server should bind itself to.
+For the sake of clarity, we will also specify the default `host` and `port` to which the Serverless Offline HTTP server should bind.

 ```yaml
 provider: